agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - DS in NGO's

 	With good stats and quants capability, I think we might have a good fit for analyst roles.
-Every hour in Data Science seems like preparation for the ultimate work in EAOs.
+Every hour in DS seems like preparation for the ultimate work in EAOs.
 There are also NGO's which use DS to do good, like khan academy etc...
 If I spend enough time, I could already manage a team and gain more FCC.
 So personally after 4-5